Environmental Resources

 View from Holland Highlands by Regina Harrison

 Explore Trees of Holland to see the trees and a map to locate them.
+This is where a link to the Holland Tree Map is located.

 Here is a printable checklist of the common trees in Holland Township